 SEE Terms of Reference

 This online engagement was hosted on YourSAy from 28 February 2020 to 27 March 2020.
-Find out more about the consultation process.
 Below is a record of the engagement.

 The Terms of Reference informing the suspension, exclusion and expulsion (SEE) Inquiry are broad and examine whether:

 - relevant parties are notified a decision has been taken to suspend, exclude or expel a student

 - a conference is conducted with the affected student and other required participants

 - the suspended or excluded student is provided with other educational and/or development opportunities to support the behavioural and learning goals.

 - the department is providing a fair and effective appeals process

 - accurate and transparent records are kept of the number of children suspended, excluded, or expelled from school; the nature of and reason for their suspension, exclusion, or expulsion; and their modified or other enrolment or different options (including hours of contact, curriculum offerings etc.)